DaVaris Daniels: Toronto Argonauts

 On February 11, 2020, Daniels signed with the Toronto Argonauts.
 However, he did not play in 2020 due to the cancellation of the 2020 CFL season and he re-structured his contract with the Argonauts on January 31, 2021.
 In 2021, he played in 13 regular season games where he had 51 catches for 597 yards and four touchdowns.

 On July 16, 2022, in Touchdown Atlantic, Daniels scored the first touchdown in the first CFL regular season game played in Nova Scotia after catching a seven-yard pass from McLeod Bethel-Thompson.
 He played in 16 regular season games in 2022, starting in 15, where he had 61 catches for 860 yards and four touchdowns.
 He also played in both post-season games, including the 109th Grey Cup, where he had seven receptions for 58 yards in the victory over the Winnipeg Blue Bombers.

 In 2023, Daniels played and started in 17 regular season games where he recorded 52 catches for 1,009 yards and eight touchdowns.
 This marked the first 1000-yard season in his career.
 Daniels was then named a CFL Division All-Star for the first time.
 He also played in the East Final loss to the Montreal Alouettes where he had four catches for 77 yards and one touchdown.

 In the 2024 season, Daniels played and started in 16 regular season games where he had 48 receptions for 622 yards and two touchdowns.
 He also played in all three post-season games, including the 111th Grey Cup where he had three receptions for 37 yards in the Argonauts' 41–24 victory over the Winnipeg Blue Bombers.

+Daniels played in 10 games in 2025 where he had 30 catches for 408 yards and three touchdowns.
+He became a free agent upon the expiry of his contract on February 10, 2026.